ietf-wg-cellar/matroska-specification/index_matroska.md

 ## Matroska Design

-All top-levels elements (Segment and direct sub-elements) are coded on 4 octets, i.e. class D elements.
+All top-levels elements (Segment and direct sub-elements) are coded on 4 octets -- i.e. class D elements.

 ### Language Codes